 Preheat the oven 200°C/ 392°F.

-To start the wellington filling, finely dice the onions and celery and grate the carrot.
-Put them in a saucepan with some olive oil and cook on a low heat until they’re soft, then add the garlic and rosemary then stir on the heat for one minute.
+To start the wellington filling, finely dice one of your onions and celery and grate the carrot.
+Put them in a saucepan with some olive oil and cook on a low heat until they’re soft, then add finely chopped garlic and rosemary then stir on the heat for one minute.

 Put the mixture onto a sheet of clingfilm and roll it out into a cylinder and then place it in the fridge to cool while you make your mushroom duxelles.

 Very finely chop the mushrooms and put them in the pan with a sprig of thyme and your bay leaves.
 Fry the mushrooms for about 10 minutes stirring often until you have a softened mixture.
 Season the mushrooms and pour over the white wine and cook for about 10 minutes until all the wine has been absorbed.

 Assembling the wellington is easy, so don’t stress.
 Take out the pastry sheet and unroll it, then slice out a large enough piece to act as a base for the wellington and place it on a large baking tray.
 Remove the mixture from the fridge and place it on top of the piece of pastry.
 Spread the mushroom mixture over the top of the wellington.
 Slice strips of pastry and plait it over the wellington filling.

 Put the tenderstem broccoli on the baking tray too and drizzle with some olive oil, salt and pepper.
 Place your perfectly assembled wellington and broccoli in the oven for approximately 30 mins, or until the pastry is golden and the broccoli is charred.
 You may need to take the broccoli out earlier than the wellington so keep an eye on it!

 While the veg and wellington are cooking, start making the onion gravy!
 Slice the remaining onion finely, add a generous glug of oil into the pan and cook the onions very slowly on a low heat until they are super soft and almost mushy.